 I offer a range of services as a mediator and when needed, as an arbitrator/adjudicator.
 I have a strong interest in family mediations, but also with commercial and intellectual property problems.
 As a construction adjudicator, I can switch to a mediation model if the parties realise they preferred to negotiate their own solutions.

 I am happy to provide quotes for fees.
-I accept instructions on a number of different models, including a fixed fee but usually work on a charge per hour.
-I do not have a legal aid provider contract, but do take on pro bono cases occasionally.
+I accept instructions on a number of different models, including a fixed fee but I usually work on a charge per hour.
+I am currently a Legal Aid Provider for Civil, Criminal and Family Law, and I am able to take on Legal Aid clients in these areas.